TripTailorAI/ChatbotUI/README.md

-# VoyagerAI 🌎
+# TripTailorAI 🌎

-VoyagerAI is an intelligent travel itinerary generator that creates personalized trip plans based on user preferences and real-time data.
+TripTailorAI is an intelligent travel itinerary generator that creates personalized trip plans based on user preferences and real-time data.

 ## Features